 Hearing some noise from the general wiper area tells us the switch and power supply is likely not the issue.
 The issue could be a mechanical failure of the wiper assembly or a failing motor.
 I wrote a post about mechanical wiper fault here “Wipers not working but motor is”

 Hearing no noise at all tells us you may have a power issue, as I expect this will be the root cause of most problems we’ll dig deeper on this subject.

-Fuses are rated by amp (A), each circuit is designed and rated at different amps, it’s relative to the size of the load (light, motor, etc.) and the wiring size.
+Fuses are rated by amp (A); each circuit is designed and rated at different amps relative to the size of the load (light, motor, etc.) and the wiring size.
 Using a fuse that is too small will cause the fuse element to heat and blow.

 A relay is a simple electro-mechanical device used to power a higher amp load circuit using a lower amp control circuit.
 The circuit’s load and control are independent.

-No sound at all means any of the components could be at fault including the relay.
+No sound at all means any of the components could be at fault, including the relay.
 A clicking sound tells us the switch control module and wiring are likely good, the problem could be a load side wiring, motor, or faulty relay.
-You are correct to think a clicking relay is a good sign but isn’t conclusive that the relay is good.
+You are correct to think a clicking relay is a good sign, but it isn’t conclusive that the relay is good.